rider-rebooted/win_brenda_installer/README.md

 2.Install Microsoft Visual C++ Compiler for Python 2.7 from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=44266)

-3. Download the zip file,extract it and move the "win_brenda_installer.py" file to your "C:\Python27" directory.
+3.Download the zip file,extract it and move the "win_brenda_installer.py" file to your "C:\Python27" directory.

 4.Double click it to run.